 Consumer stocks are higher today with shares of consumer staple

-companies in the S&P 500 rising about 0.7%.
-Shares of consumer
+companies in the S&P 500 climbing 0.4% while shares of consumer

-discretionary stocks in the S&P are ahead around 0.8%.
+discretionary stocks in the S&P are moving up by 0.9%.

 In other sector news,

 (+) JCP, Glenview Capital increases its stake in the

 department-store retailer to 20.1 mln shares, or 9.1% overall.

 (-) FRAN, Q2 EPS of $0.33 per share miss the Thomson Reuters

 consensus call by $0.02.
 Forecasts Q3 sales in a range of $78.0

 million to $80.0 million, lagging the Street view by at least $10